For The Love Of the Sport

 For Love Of The Sport

-You will find a very welcoming and tight knit community around sport shooting.
-Trap has been around since the days where the very wealthy/nobles used actual pigeons and they said pull when the pigeon cage was opened.
+You will find a very welcoming community around sport shooting.
+Trapshooting began when very wealthy/nobles used actual pigeons, and they said pull when the pigeon cage was opened.
+We still use some of the same verbiage, and it is still about stopping a flying target with a shotgun, but many things have changed.

-We have progressed to clay pigeons and being more affordable for your every day person.
-And now over the past 10 years we are getting more and more young people into the sport.
-There were over 34,000 students on team in the USA last year, and it all started right here in Plymouth, MN.
+Today, our “pigeons” are made of clay, and they take flight from the “trap house” using a mechanical launcher.
+In the past 10 years more young people have been joining the sport, specifically through the high school league.
+There were over 34,000 students participating in the USA last year, and it all started right here in Plymouth, MN.

-The shot guns used come in several forms with many team members using their field guns as they prefer hunting.
-There is also trap specific shot guns or versatile over under shot guns.
-It is key to note and emphasize that in trap team we are making sure guns are always unloaded.
-Also, the trap discipline requires/mandates that only one shell be put in and only when it is the players turn to shoot.
+The style of shotguns used for trapshooting come in several forms with many team members using their field guns (hunting style).
+There are also trap specific shotguns in single barrel or versatile over under shotguns.
+Our style of trapshooting requires/mandates that only one shell be put in and only when it is the players’ turn to shoot.
+We emphasize to our trap team that guns are always unloaded at all other times!.

 Many of our coaches have multiple guns so new team members can try or use a gun.
-For smaller individuals a lower gauge gun such as a 20 gauge can be use to minimize kick and weight of the gun.
+For smaller individuals a lower gauge gun such as a 20 gauge can be used to minimize kick and weight of gun.

 Help Support Our Program By Donating To Our Fund By Clicking On USA Midway Foundation Logo or this text